Steven Finn: 2012: Pakistan, Sri Lanka and West Indies

 Although Finn played no part in the Test series against Pakistan, he played a big part in the limited overs series.
 He took 4–34 in the first ODI and followed this up with the same figures in the next match as England went 2–0 up in the series.
 Finn a gained his good form in the next game as he took 3–24, before finishing off with 2–42 to help England win the match by 4 wickets and wrap up the series.
 He played the first T20 match, taking 1–39 as England suffered an eight run defeat.
 He took three wickets in the next game to help England level the series, before taking 0–31 in the final game to help England win the series 2–1.

 Finn played in the second test against Sri Lanka, a game England needed to win to keep hold of their number one Test ranking.
 Finn took 1–51 in the first innings before taking 2–30 in the second to help England win the match by 8 wickets and draw the series 1–1.

 Finn played in the third Test against the West Indies in June.
 The match was affected by rain and ended in a draw, with Finn taking figures of 3–109 in the only innings he bowled in.
 He played in the first ODI where he took 1–29 as England won by 114 runs.
 He took 1–48 in the second match as England again won, this time by 8 wickets.
-He took figures of 2–22 in the T20 match between he two sides.
+He took figures of 2–22 in the T20 match between the two teams.